 Fig. 5.
-An interaction example
+The interaction example

-done by the requester.
+The example shows how the variant of the FIPA communication protocol permits to the agents to propagate the feedback of the user.
+In this way each personal agent has access locally to information about the use of the information done by the requester.
 The availability of the information permits to the agent to observe a wider number of actions permitting the transfer of knowledge between the users.
 Indeed, if the personal agent would limit its observations only to the actions performed by its user, the effect achieved by the user would be a simple personalization.
 With the communication protocol we have adopted, each SICS can observe also actions done by the users of the personal agents it has been put in contact to.
 It is worth to note that this is transparent to the user.
 As a summary, the personal agent act on behalf of the user in a complex way.
 It uses the observations of the behavior of its user to provide a better service to the user herself (personalization) and to the other users (collaboration).
 Moreover, with the same goal, it integrates locally the observations of the user with the observations of the other users and contribute to propagate the observations of its own user in order to give feedback to the other agents.
 In other terms the user delegates to the personal agent the capacity of sharing information about the use of information.